tolitius/lasync/README.md

 (def pool (lasync/pool))
 ```

-That is pretty much it.
+that is pretty much it.
 The pool is a regular [ExecutorService](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ExecutorService.html) that can have tasks submitted to it:

 ```clojure
 (.submit pool #(+ 41 1))